aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/paragraph/_index.md

 Gets the immediate parent of this node.

-If a node has just been created and not yet added to the tree, or if it has been removed from the tree, the parent is null.
+If a node has just been created and not yet added to the tree, or if it has been removed from the tree, the parent is  null .

 **Returns:**
 [CompositeNode](../../com.aspose.words/compositenode) - The immediate parent of this node.
-### getParentSection() {#getParentSection--}
+### getParentSection() {#getParentSection}
 ```
 public Section getParentSection()
 ```